 The 1881 Canadian census (on the Family Search site) included 181 Parrys.

 As the frequency figures above also indicate, the distribution supports the suggested origin for the name, with the highest incidence being in Wales.
-Within Wales itself, there appear to be two areas of higher concentration - one across North Wales, the other around the border area where Breconshire, Herefordshire and Monmouthshire meet.
+Within Wales itself, there appear to be two areas of higher concentration - one across North Wales, the other in the South Wales border area.
 Reasons for this are still to be investigated.

 The census figures indicate a gradual movement from Wales to England, along with emigration to other parts of the world.
 There are entries on the IGI (albeit few in some cases) for South Africa, Zambia, Zimbabwe, India, China, the Caribbean Islands, France, Russia, Switzerland, the Netherlands, Austria, Denmark, Germany, Italy, Mexico, various states in America, Canada, Argentina, Brazil, Peru, Chile, Australia, and New Zealand, as well as a few events at sea.

 However, no entries show on the IGI for Parrys in Finland, Iceland, Norway, Sweden, the Atlantic or Indian Ocean Islands, or Central America.